By Steve Reed at the Psychotherapy Center

 In contrast to cognitive therapy and medical interventions, Quick REMAP (Reed, 2006) works with the limbic system directly, which is the “emotional brain”, rather than with the “thinking brain”.
 The “thinking brain” is surpassed by a sudden fight-or-flight reflex or panic attack.
 The Quick REMAP approach is based on the assumption that thinking and logic are not able to reach the source of the problem causing the panic attack when emotions are too intense.
 Quick REMAP calms the limbic system (such as experiences of stress or trauma) and restores access to our thinking brain.
 It manages to quickly reduce the intensity of emotions and thereby extinguishes the source of the problem without long and emotionally painful treatments, as well as without medication.

 Quick REMAP uses evidence-based acupressure points, the activation of which eases intense emotional distress and overwhelming experiences.
 With an easing of emotional distress, a change in the person’s thinking can be observed immediately.
 This then results in a different perspective of painful experiences or situations that used to cause intense fear.
 In the end, both the “emotional brain” and the “thinking brain” have been helped effectively, and the source of the panic attacks has been eliminated for good.
 Quick REMAP has provided striking and quick results that tend to be long-lasting.

 Help for Panic Attacks and Anxiety Attacks

 Steve B. Reed, LPC, LMSW, LMFT is the REMAP process developer, an expert in the treatment of panic attacks and anxiety attacks as well as other anxiety disorders including PTSD, generalized anxiety disorder, panic disorder, and phobias.
-If you are experiencing panic attacks while flying, driving on highways or bridges, at work, while public speaking, during social events, at night, in the morning, or any other time, you can get help.
+If you are experiencing panic attacks while flying, during airplane turbulence, driving on highways or bridges, at work, while public speaking, during social events, at night, in the morning, or any other time, you can get help.